 - Spontaneous Abortion

 - Intrauterine Growth Restriction

 4. Somatic cell nuclear transfer (SCNT)

 SCNT is a technique in which the nucleus of a somatic (body) cell is transferred to the cytoplasm of an enucleated egg.
-It has been attempted in giant pandas (Chen, et al. 2002), Argali sheep (White et al. 1999), gaur (Lanza et al. 2000); but these attempts did not result in viable offspring.
-But a healthy offspring resulted in trans-species cloning in mouflon sheep (Loi, et al. 2001).
+It has been attempted in giant pandas (Chen et al. 2002), Argali sheep (White et al. 1999), gaur (Lanza et al. 2000), but these attempts did not result in viable offspring.
+But a healthy offspring resulted in trans-species cloning in mouflon sheep (Loi et al. 2001).
 The most practical application is in the reproductive cloning of farm animals that have exceptional qualities like abilities to produce large quantities of milk.
-Advancements in SCNT has provided us the ability to create life-saving therapies developed using each person’s own DNA.
+Advancements in SCNT have provided us the ability to create life-saving therapies developed using each person’s DNA.

 Despite all the advances in ART, there are still various ethical and moral issues that still to be addressed.
 As we move further into these artificial methods of reproduction, there might be other issues that we haven’t even thought of at this current point in time.
-Therefore, there needs to be strong laws that needs to be put into place that protect the rights of everyone involved in the process.
-Furthermore, the cost of these treatments are really high and prohibitive to lower-income families.
+Therefore, laws need to be put in place to protect the rights of everyone involved in the process.
+Furthermore, the costs of these treatments are really high and prohibitive to lower-income families.

-However, despite all its drawbacks, these biomedical advances has provided a beacon of hope for couples who are unable to have biological children.
+However, despite all its drawbacks, these biomedical advances have provided a beacon of hope for couples who are unable to have biological children.